If Injured by Fireworks, Can You Sue?

 Many people who end up in emergency rooms after suffering injuries from fireworks find themselves wondering the same thing: If you suffer a personal injury from fireworks this Fourth of July, can you sue whomever may be responsible?

 Negligence and Fireworks

-- The duty was breached
+- That duty was breached;

-- You were injured
+- You were injured; and

-- The breach of duty caused your injury
+- The breach of duty caused your injury.

-Product Liability Claims
+Defective Fireworks and Product Liability Claims

 Sometimes proving negligence is very hard to do when you don't know where in the supply chain the defect occurred.
-However, you can win a strict liability claim if you can show that the fireworks had an unreasonably dangerous defect that caused you injury when the product was used in a way it was intended to be used.
+However, you can win a strict liability claim if you can show that the fireworks had an unreasonably dangerous product defect that caused you injury when the product was used in a way it was intended to be used.

-- 4 Fireworks Laws to Know for July Fourth (FindLaw's Law and Daily Life)
+- The Danger of Crossing State Lines for July Fourth Fireworks (FindLaw's Law and Daily Life blog)

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help